 The other distinction in deductions is whether they are itemized – a list of individual deductions you can take – or a standard deduction that you can apply.
 The standard deduction is based on your filing status and has nothing to do with your actual expenses.

 "Above-the-line" deductions mean they are used in figuring your AGI, before you have to decide whether to itemize or take a standard deduction.
 This means you can take these deductions whether you itemize or not.
 Since the IRS redesigned Form 1040 following the tax overhaul, above-the-line expenses are entered on Schedule 1, a new schedule that should be attached to your Form 1040.
 "Below-the line" deductions are itemized, and some can only be taken once the expenses exceed a certain percentage of your AGI.
 This makes above-the-line deductions doubly useful.
 Below-the-line deductions are still entered on Schedule A.

 Some savings, like education costs, can be redeemed as either a credit or a deduction, depending on qualifications for each.
-Therefore, when trying to decide which is best, remember this hierarchy from generally most effective to least – credit, above-the-line deductions, exemptions, and below-the-line deductions.
+Therefore, when trying to decide which is best, remember this hierarchy from generally most effective to least – credit, above-the-line deductions, exemptions (when reintroduced after 2025), and below-the-line deductions.
 However, all of these are tax savings – so take all to which you are entitled, regardless of their size.
-If you need help in determining how to best utilize the exemptions, deductions and credits that may be available to you, seek out a qualified tax professional.